CodingNomads/articles/environment-variables/environment-variables.md

 The output you receive when running the same command will be whatever you have defined next to the `LOGNAME` variable that you can inspect by running `printenv`.

-With these two commands you can inspect all the environment variables that are currently defined in your system, as well as their values.
+With these two commands, you can inspect all the environment variables that are currently defined in your system, as well as their values.
 But what if you want to change, add, or remove one?

 <h3 id="adding-and-removing-environment-variables">Adding And Removing Environment Variables</h3>